Skip to main content

 Skip User Reviews

-• The game offers customizable difficulty settings and various puzzle modes, allowing players to tailor their experience.
+• Customizable difficulty and gameplay options, including different puzzle piece shapes and rotation modes, allowing players to tailor the challenge to their preference.

 • graphics